 If I moved to Florida, it would be here.
 Its location is perfect so close to Orlando, plus St Pete and Clearwater.
 While in town you won’t want to miss one sunset on the beach, plus admire the eight “Masterworks” in the Salvador Dali Museum or ride the waterslides at Adventure Island.
 And whatever you do take a visit to Clearwater Marine Aquarium and be inspired by the dolphins, Hope and Winter.

 If you love history then St Augustine is a must.
 Founded by the Spaniards in 1565, this town is the oldest continuously inhabited European settlement in the U.S.

 Why Seaside?
 You may remember this town from The Truman Show.
 And it’s every bit as idyllic as the movie made it out to be with white picket fences and an adorable town center complete with air stream food trucks.

 Finally, say no to Miami and head to Tallahassee.
 This college town has some of the best food in Florida and is a goldmine of family activity.
 Try your hand at the treetop high ropes course before spotting wildlife on a boardwalk through nature trails at the Tallahassee Museum.
 See wild manatees at Wakulla Springs and discover life on a Spanish Mission.

 Top 15 West Coast US Destinations

 Cheesy, but true Vegas is one of my favorite places in the US.
 It is so different and so out-of-this-world entertaining that you could spend a week there and never find time to gamble.
 Plus, our kids had a blast!
 Check out the new container park.

 Another popular choice in most people’s books, except for the price.
 But that crooked street and clam chowder will win you over.

 San Diego, California

-Another one of my favourites.
-For the seals at La Jolla, Legoland, SeaWorld.
+Another one of my favorites.
+For the seals at La Jolla, Legoland, and SeaWorld.
 San Diego is just like Perth, Australia except the shops are open a lot longer.